-In conjunction with activation of the SA pathway, several studies revealed that plants disrupted in sphingolipid biosynthesis are also affected in their ability to tolerate biotrophic pathogens.
-Whereas SA is considered essential for resistance to biotrophic and hemibiotrophic pathogens, it has been demonstrated that jasmonic acid (JA) and ethylene (ET) signalling pathways are important for resistance to necrotrophic pathogens in Arabidopsis (Thomma et al., 2001; Glazebrook, 2005).
-In Arabidopsis, it is now acknowledged that SA has a reciprocal antagonistic effect on JA signalling (Glazebrook, 2005).
-Using orm1 amiR-ORM2 plants, Li et al. (2016) demonstrated that the loss of ORM function triggered a constitutive induction of SA-dependent gene and a tolerance to

-Pseudomonas syringae strain DG3 compared with WT plants. acd5, erh1 (enhancing RPW8-mediated HR-like cell death) and fah1/2 mutants also exhibited a constitutive activation of SA pathway and enhanced resistance to powdery mildew.
-However, they had a similar phenotype to WT after challenge with the hemibiotrophic pathogens P. syringae pv. maculicola or Verticillium longisporum (Wang et al., 2008; König et al., 2012).
-Similarly, overexpression of OsSPL1 in tobacco dramatically reduced SA-dependent gene expression and increased susceptibility to P. syringae pv. tabaci.
-Conversely, PDF1.2, a JA-dependent gene, expression is slightly enhanced (Zhang et al., 2014).
-SA-dependent pathogenesis-related (PR) gene expressions were constitutively lower in Atacer-1 plants compared with WT plants.
-This profile was similar, but enhanced, when these plants were infected by the P. syringae strain DG3.
-As a consequence, Atacer-1 plants were found to be more susceptible to the biotrophic P. syringae strain DG3 (Wu et al., 2015a).
-In light of the antagonistic relationship between SA and JA, it would be interesting to analyse SA and JA levels alongside JA-responsive genes in Atacer-1 plants.
+434 In conjunction with activation of the SA pathway, several studies revealed that plants 435 disrupted in sphingolipid biosynthesis are also affected in their ability to tolerate biotrophic 436 pathogens.
+Whereas SA is considered essential for resistance to biotrophic and 437 hemibiotrophic pathogens, it has been demonstrated that jasmonic acid (JA) and ethylene 438 (ET) signaling pathways are important for resistance to necrotrophic pathogens in 439 Arabidopsis (Thomma et al., 2001; Glazebrook, 2005).
+In Arabidopsis, it is now 440 acknowledged that SA has a reciprocal antagonistic effect on JA signaling (Glazebrook, 441 2005).
+Using orm1 amiR-ORM2 plants, Li et al. (2016) demonstrated that the loss of ORM 442 function triggered a constitutive induction of SA-dependent gene and a tolerance to 443 Pseudomonas syringae strain DG3 compared to WT plants. acd5, erh1 (enhancing RPW8-444 mediated HR-like cell death) and fah1/2 mutants also exhibited a constitutive activation of SA 445 pathway and enhanced resistance to powdery mildew.
+However, they had a similar 446 phenotype to WT after challenge with the hemibiotrophic pathogens P. syringae pv.
+447 maculicola or Verticillium longisporum (Wang et al., 2008; König et al., 2012).
+Similarly, 448 overexpression of OsSPL1 in tobacco dramatically reduced SA-dependent gene expression 449 and increased susceptibility to P. syringae pv. tabaci.
+Conversely, PDF1.2, a JA-dependent 450 gene, expression is slightly enhanced (Zhang et al., 2014).
+SA-dependent pathogenesis-451 related (PR) gene expressions were constitutively lower in Atacer-1 plants compared to WT 452 plants.
+This profile was similar but enhanced when these plants were infected by the P. 453 syringae strain DG3.
+As a consequence, Atacer-1 plants were found more susceptible to the 454 biotrophic P. syringae strain DG3 (Wu et al., 2015a).
+In the light of the antagonistic 455 relationship between SA and JA, it would be interesting to analyze SA and JA levels 456 alongside JA-responsive genes in Atacer-1 plants.

-Few studies have analysed the role of sphingolipids during plant/ necrotrophic pathogen interaction.
-Tobacco plants in which SPT was silenced accumulated SA, constitutively expressed SA-induced genes and showed an increased susceptibility to the necrotrophic fungus Alternaria alternata f. sp. lycopersici (Rivas-San Vicente et al., 2013).
-Similarly, the SA accumulating acd5 showed increased susceptibility to B. cinerea (Bi et al., 2014).
+458 Few studies have analyzed the role of sphingolipids during plant/necrotrophic pathogen 459 interaction.
+Tobacco plants where SPT was silenced accumulated SA, constitutively 460 expressed SA-induced genes and showed an increased susceptibility to the necrotrophic 461 fungus Alternaria alternata f. sp. lycopersici (Rivas-San Vicente et al., 2013).
+Similarly, the 462 SA accumulating acd5 showed increased susceptibility to B. cinerea (Bi et al., 2014).

-The role of sphingolipid metabolism in response to herbivory has been analysed (Begum et al., 2016).
-Overexpression of OsLCB2a in Arabidopsis led to the accumulation of LCB and ceramides compared with WT.
-These transgenic plants also displayed increased callose and wax deposition, an induction of SA-dependent and camalexin-dependent genes but a reduction of JA-related genes, and inhibited aphid infestation (Begum et al., 2016).
+The role of sphingolipid metabolism in response to herbivory has been analyzed (Begum et al., 2016).
+Overexpression of OsLCB2a in Arabidopsis led to the accumulation of LCB and ceramides compared to WT.
+These transgenic plants also displayed increased callose and wax deposition, an induction of SA- and camalexin-dependent genes but a reduction of JArelated genes, and inhibited aphid infestation (Begum et al., 2016).

-Interplay with JA signalling pathway
+470 Interplay with JA signaling pathway